elastic/kibana/x-pack/plugins/alerting/README.md

 Then, the following code would be added within a rule type executor.
 As you can see, when the rule type is finished creating and scheduling actions for active alerts, it should call `done()` on the alertFactory.
 This will give the executor access to the list recovered alerts for this execution cycle, for which it can iterate and set context.

-The following code would be within a rule type.
-As you can see `cpuUsage` will replace the state of the alert and `server` is the context for the alert to execute.
-The difference between the two is that `cpuUsage` will be accessible at the next execution.

 ```
 // Create and schedule actions for active alerts
 for (const i = 0; i < 5; ++i) {